End Prison to ICE Collaboration

 Todd “Hyung-Rae” Tarselli has been in prison for over 27 years.
 He was sentenced to life without possibility of parole for a crime he committed when he was 17 years old.
 Born in South Korea, Hyung-Rae’s parents died when he was just a child.
 At the age of 5, he entered an orphanage, where his birthdate was inaccurately recorded as 6-years old, due to a mistake in interpreting cultural age-counting.
 Korean culture considers a child 1-year old on the day of birth while the U.S. does not.
 This cultural difference in counting age was not properly accounted for during his adoption.
 Hyung-Rae was adopted by an American family in 1980 and struggled to adjust to the new culture, family, environment, and community.
 In 1992, he pled guilty to a robbery and murder.
 Because of the age counting error, Hyung-Rae was listed as 18 years old and charged as an adult, which severely impacted his life sentence in Pennsylvania.

 Incarcerated for nearly three decades, Hyung-Rae has endured some of the nation’s harshest prison conditions--including 10 years in solitary confinement (Pennsylvania’s “control units”).
 Despite his struggles, Hyung-Rae has developed into a prolific artist, a mentor to his peers, and a staunch supporter for social justice movements within the prison system and beyond.
 Hyung-Rae has a wide network of supporters, trade skills, a G.E.D., and community-based organizations that will assist him upon his re-entry.
 While in prison, Hyung-Rae underwent a personal transformation and does not pose a threat to society.
-Hyung-Rae has a crucial court hearing regarding his age, which could determine if he will ever be set free.
-Please help us pack the court to show our support for Hyung-Rae!
-His next court hearing dates—we will share more details when the hearing dates have been confirmed.
+APSC is supporting Hyung-Rae on his court hearing process regarding his age, which could determine if he will ever be set free.
+Thank you for those of you who attended a hearing and helped spread the word!

 “I came to prison when I was 17 years old to serve a sentence of life without the possibility of parole.
 I had to grow up fast and mature in a dehumanizing environment.
 After nearly 3 decades in prison, what has always inspired me, and still does today, are the many examples of men and women who refuse to become indoctrinated into the prison culture of violence and apathy.
 Prisons are a dehumanizing and brutal place that leaves little room for rehabilitation or self-improvement, and, it is nearly impossible to maintain your own sense of self and humanity.
 Yet, there are countless examples of people who rise above prison and not only better themselves but also others around them.
 It is the undying human spirit that wants to become better, to do better.
 I have discovered in the most unlikely of places what it means to have a sense of self, to maintain your own humanity and find the strength to rise above the madness.” – Todd “Hyung-Rae” Tarselli